 However, though policy initiatives have been encouraged, the implementation and ground realities continue to put obstacles for investors in the form of

-The Economists’ EIU reports that the new draft of PDP VIII (2021), which is currently awaiting approval by the prime minister, lays out national energy goals up to 2045.
+The Economists’ EIU reports that the new draft of PDP VIII (2021), which has been given approval by the prime minister, lays out national energy goals up to 2045.
 The provisional plan states that 18 GW of coal-fired power plants will be completed before 2026, but there will be no new coal projects in 2026-30.
 New technological solutions will be integrated resulting in less pollution per energy unit.
 Wind and solar power installations is expected to be rolled out to reach a planned 28% of total capacity by 2030.
 Further, the government could consider the following: